tgirke/systemPipeR/README.md

 features include a uniform workflow interface across applications, automated report generation, and support for running both R and command-line software, such as NGS aligners or peak/variant callers, on local computers or compute clusters.
-This supports interactive job submissions or batch submissions to queuing systems of clusters.
+The latter supports interactive job submissions or batch submissions to queuing systems of clusters.
 Efficient handling of complex sample sets and experimental designs is facilitated by a well-defined sample annotation infrastructure which improves reproducibility and user-friendliness of many